Your Baby's First Steps

 Can pedal a tricycle.

-2. Shoes should be made of breathable materials such as leather or quality mesh, as babies' feet sweat twice as much as adults'.
+• Shoes should be made of breathable materials such as leather or quality mesh, as babies' feet sweat twice as much as adults’ feet.

-Once your baby is able to get around on her own, it's important to make sure your home is safe.
+Once your baby can get around on their own, it's important to make sure your home is safe.

 • Cover sharp edges on furniture with padding.